lakinduakash/graphql-auth-directives-extended/README.md

 ```$xslt
 // Example of how this function could be used in a Query
-import { satisfiesConditionalScopes } from "graphql-auth-user-directives";
+import { satisfiesConditionalScopes } from "graphql-auth-directives-extended";

 exports.resolver = {
     Query: {